marcellui/marcellui/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-home page with a nav bar with the tabs (home/about/projects/resume) the home page has a quick intro about me the about page has a detailed writeup about me the projects page has a list of projects completed by me, and you can click into each project to view it in more detail the resume page has my resume
+home page with a nav bar with the tabs (home/about/projects/resume). the home page has a quick intro about me. the about page has a detailed writeup about me. the projects page has a list of projects completed by me, and you can click into each project to view it in more detail. the resume page has my resume. the marcel ai page has an ai that gives personalized responses based off what I would say.

 ## Implementation